Mount Gravatt, Queensland: Mount Gravatt Lookout

 Mount Gravatt Lookout is accessible via Shire Road which winds its way past water towers up to the lookout carpark and a communications tower.

 There is a large cave complex located on a walking trail on the southern slope of the mountain (27.5442°S 153.0768°E).

 Transport

-Since the closure of the tram network in 1969, the public transport has been provided by buses operated by Brisbane Transport and a local bus company the Mount Gravatt Bus Service.
+Since the closure of the tram network in 1969, the public transport has been provided by buses operated by Transport for Brisbane and a local bus company the Mount Gravatt Bus Service.
 The South East Busway is connected by a service from Mount Gravatt Central to the Busway terminal at Griffith University.